Khandi Alexander: Career

-Alexander began her acting career in the late 1980s.
+Alexander performed on stage in 1980 and 1981 as Susie in Period of Adjustment.
+She was a dancer in Natalie Cole's music video for "Pink Cadillac" in 1988.
+She met pop singer Whitney Houston in 1989, backstage at an American Music Awards ceremony.
+She became Houston's choreographer, "working with her on her world tour" until 1992.
+Alexander has appeared on Broadway, starring in Chicago, Bob Fosse's Dancin', and Dreamgirls.

+Alexander appears as a dancer in the 1985 film A Chorus Line.
 She made her television debut on the 1985 sketch-comedy show FTV.
 Since the early 1990s, Alexander has concentrated on film and TV, playing supporting roles in several movies, including CB4, Joshua Tree, What's Love Got to Do with It, Poetic Justice, and Sugar Hill.

 In 1995, Alexander was cast as Catherine Duke on the NBC comedy series NewsRadio.
 She stayed with the show until season 4, episode 7, "Catherine Moves On", then returned for a final appearance in the season 5 premiere episode, "Bill Moves On" to memorialize Phil Hartman.
 She played the recurring character of Jackie Robbins in the medical drama series ER.
 Alexander has made a number of guest appearances on other television shows, including Law & Order: Special Victims Unit, NYPD Blue, Third Watch, Cosby, Better Off Ted, La Femme Nikita, and Body of Proof.

 In 2000, Alexander won critical acclaim for her performance as Fran Boyd, a mother addicted to drugs in the Emmy Award-winning HBO miniseries The Corner.
 She later appeared in the films Emmett's Mark and Dark Blue, and starred opposite Rob Lowe in the Lifetime television movie Perfect Strangers.
 In 2002 through 2008, she portrayed the character of Alexx Woods, a medical examiner in the CBS police drama CSI: Miami.
 Alexander left CSI: Miami shortly before the end of the 2007–2008 season.
 Her final appearance aired on May 5, 2008.
 On February 2, 2009, she returned to the role of Alexx Woods for a guest appearance in the episode "Smoke Gets in Your CSI's".
 She returned again as Alexx Woods in guest appearances in the episodes "Out of Time" on September 21, 2009, and "Bad Seed" on October 19, 2009.

 In fall 2008, Alexander was cast as a lead character in the HBO drama pilot Treme, that premiered on April 11, 2010.
 She played a bar owner in a neighborhood of New Orleans affected by Hurricane Katrina.
 She received critical acclaim for her performance in the show.
 Alexander starred in the award-winning HBO television series by David Simon from 2010 to 2013.
 The series ended after four seasons.
 She later was cast in Shonda Rhimes' drama series Scandal as Maya Lewis, Kerry Washington's character Olivia Pope's mother.
 In 2015, she was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance.